number571/tendermint/docs/tendermint-core/fast-sync.md

 # Fast Sync version to use:
 #   1) "v0" (default) - the legacy fast sync implementation
-#   2) "v1" - refactor of v0 version for better testability
 #   2) "v2" - complete redesign of v0, optimized for testability & readability
 version = "v0"
 ```

 If we're lagging sufficiently, we should go back to fast syncing, but
 this is an [open issue](https://github.com/number571/tendermint/issues/129).

+## The Fast Sync event
+When the tendermint blockchain core launches, it might switch to the `fast-sync`
+mode to catch up the states to the current network best height. the core will emits
+a fast-sync event to expose the current status and the sync height.
+Once it catched
+the network best height, it will switches to the state sync mechanism and then emit
+another event for exposing the fast-sync `complete` status and the state `height`.

+The user can query the events by subscribing `EventQueryFastSyncStatus`
+Please check [types](https://pkg.go.dev/github.com/number571/tendermint/types?utm_source=godoc#pkg-constants) for the details.